 Along with detailed step by step recipe, I have shared many tips, variations and serving suggestions which will help you make these perfectly.
 Do try out these yummy vegetable pakora recipe.
 These are

 a hit with kids, always 🙂

-The ingredients for pakora recipe are super simple ones.
+The ingredients for this recipe are super simple ones.
 You will basically need the following.

-Gram flour– Also known as besan or chickpea flour, this is the base of pakora batter or mix.
+Gram flour– Also known as besan or chickpea flour, this is the base flour to make the batter for these fritters.
 Use fine gram flour that are very fresh for best flavor.
 It goes rancid very easily, so make sure you use the fresh ones.
 No need to roast the besan, you can use it directly.